Written by

 Jenny shakes her head.

 Aw, why'd you do it, Larissa?
-Now we gotta tell him.
+Now we have to tell him.

 A large man, EZEKIEL WYATT, approaches from the shadows behind them.